The production process begins with your emailing the manuscript to

 in the world.
 Arrangements are handled by a printer broker.

 Print on Demand (POD).
-This is another option for
+This is an excellent option for

 for a relatively low price.